quentin452/mobsnorender/README.md

 # mobsnorender

-skip entity render of entities if they are higher or lower value in X Y Z
+skip entity render of entities if they are higher or lower value in X Y Z in function of the player coords

 # motivation